-Cornell's National Academic Scholarship
+Cornell's National Academic Award

-The goal of the National Academic Scholarship is to ensure a private college experience is accessible to as many students as possible.
+The goal of the National Academic Award is to ensure a private college experience is accessible to as many students as possible.
 Without a lot of experience in how college systems and financial assistance programs work, many families don't realize that a private college experience is within their reach financially.

 For students who thrive on personal attention, focused learning, and flexibility, a small private college might be where you will find the most personal success in completing your degree, discovering leadership opportunities, and building a lifelong network of friends and future colleagues.
 Your success is important to us, so we want to make sure that your best college experience is within reach for you.